jbailey24/PID-Box/README.md

 * Motor Bracket
   * The motor bracket, inspired by the motor brackets used by the BACON FTC team, consists of two halves, which clamp the motor between them using screws.
 This allows for a better grip on the motor, which is essential for a more stable wheel.
 * Battery Mount
+  * We wanted the battery case to mainly sit inside the box, with only the front sticking out.
+We drilled two holes in the top of the case so we could screw it to the wall.
+To prevent it from being pushed inwards on the bottom, we added two groves to the hole in the acrylic that fit the groves on the battery case.

 ## Encountered Issues

+* Wobbly wheel
+  * Problem - The wheel was wobbling so much that it was unable to turn in the slot.
+  * Solution - We recut the slot in the acrylic to be wider and worked on adjusting the wheel so it would spin more fluidly.
+* LCD
+  * Problem - The LCD had trouble staying on.
+It would flicker and dim when any tension was put on it.
+  * Solution - At first we thought it had something to do with the LCD backpack, but the problem persisted even after we replaced it.
+We replaced it again, and this time we replaced the LCD too, which seemed to work.
+* Number of data points per rotation
+  * Problem - When we originally designed the wheel, we only had one hole it it.
+This meant we could only get one reading per rotation and that it took two whole rotations to get any output.
+For a project that needs to be constantly outputting and updating data, that’s a pretty serious flaw.
+  * Solution - We did a quick circular pattern and walk over to the laser cutter, and boom a wheel with 6 holes.
+The most time consuming part of this process was just attaching the wheel.
+We had to unwire the motor and photointerruper as well as take off an entire side of the box to get it on.